coderside/CoderSide/README.rst

 | LinkedInNode plays with LinkedIn API to retrieve some extra data like the avatar & the headline of the searched guy.
 | We can't search a user on LinkedIn with an identifier like address email.
 | The only choice is to use the fullname of the GutHub account to query LinkedIn.
-| To improve the query, I combine the fullname with the "industry" facet.
+| To improve the query, I combine the fullname with the "industry" facet offered by LinkedIn.
 | I use all facets that are related to computering.
 | Obviously, the search returns more than one LinkedIn account.
 | The challange was to select the good one.
 The idea is to use some information from GitHub account to optimize the result.